How to bake oven bake clay

 • Your oven temperature ‘spikes’ Some ovens are manufactured with a quick preheat cycle and use a further temperature than a dial setting to increase the typical internal temperature sooner after opening the door.
 Sadly, this will burn translucent or thin items if you’re heating polymer clay.
 When you find out that you’re baking innovations even for people who are using a great thermometer, this could be the problem.
 Here’s what to do.
 Place ceramic tiles in your oven to bake.
 Then, preheat your oven to about 20 degrees below the manufacturer’s actually helpful temperature.
 Then place your pieces in the oven for 10 minutes.
 After the ten minutes have elapsed, set the dial to the appropriate temperature.
 Start your timer then bake according to the traditional time.

-See Also How To Raise A Future Genius
+See Also How To Take Apart A Wall Clock

 #3: How do you know when the Polymer is done baking?